yoavamit/il.ac.idc.lang.Jack/README.md

 il.ac.idc.lang.Jack
 ===================

-Jack is an academic programming language designed in IDC Israel.
+Jack is an academic programming language designed at the IDC in Israel.

 This project is a set of Eclipse plugins which provides all the cababilities of a modern IDE for Jack.

 Key features